saurabh-sept/dotnet-xunit/README.md

 ## Non functional tests

-### Following performance tests can done using `Apache JMeter` or `Gatling` or `Postman`.
+### Following performance tests can done
 - [Perform multiple GET requests on two endpoints, load can be gradually increased to specific level](Load Testing: Analyze the two endpoints performance under specific load)
 - [Continuously keep making GET requests for a long duration of few days](Soak Test)
+- Using `Apache JMeter` or `Gatling` or `Postman`.

-### Some Penetration testing `SQL Injection` can be done to find security vulnerabilitites in the code.
+### Some Penetration testing SQL Injection can be done to find security vulnerabilitites in the code.
-- [Query param `i=margarita` is obviously used in the SQL where clause in the code] (This can be tested by passing `SQL` conditions in query params: `i=margarita AND i=mojito order by 1,2`, things like this can be exploited and let give control of application behaviour to someone else)
+- [Query param `i=margarita` is obviously used in the SQL where clause in the code] (This can be tested by passing `SQL Injection` conditions in query params: `i=margarita AND i=mojito order by 1,2`, things like this can be exploited and let give control of application behaviour to someone else)
 - [SQLMap](https://github.com/sqlmapproject/sqlmap), [Acunetix](https://www.acunetix.com/) are few tools which can be used to identify these vulnerabilities.